levipowis/py-password-generator/readme.md

 ## Lessons Learned

 The script was pretty straightforward for me to build.
 The only issue I ran into was learning how random.shuffle() works.
-I was tryint to store it to a variable but that was not working.
+I was trying to store it to a variable but that was not working.
+Figured out it just needs to be ran on it's own and it shuffles the current list and does not create a new one.

 The main lesson learned from this was just breaking it down into separate pieces to solve and then bringing them all back together in the end.